narjesfarhat/spam_project-week1/README.md

 📦 Spam Classification Project

-A beginner‑friendly machine learning project that builds a spam vs. ham text classifier using Python.
-This project introduces essential NLP techniques, feature engineering, model training, and evaluation — forming a solid foundation for more advanced text‑processing projects.
+A clean and beginner‑friendly machine learning project for classifying SMS messages as spam or ham, using essential NLP techniques and simple ML models.

-🚀 Project Overview
-This project demonstrates how to classify SMS messages as spam or ham using:

-Text preprocessing

-Tokenization

-TF‑IDF vectorization

-Machine learning models

-Evaluation metrics

-It is designed as a Week‑1 learning project for building confidence in NLP and ML fundamentals.
+Perfect as a Week‑1 foundation project for learning text preprocessing, feature extraction, and model evaluation.

-🧠 Key Features
-Text preprocessing (cleaning, lowercasing, removing punctuation)

-TF‑IDF feature extraction

-Model training using Logistic Regression / Naive Bayes
+✨ Highlights
+Spam detection using classical ML

+TF‑IDF vectorization for text features

+Clean preprocessing pipeline

-Evaluation metrics (accuracy, precision, recall, F1-score)
+Model evaluation with accuracy, precision, recall, F1

-Confusion matrix visualization

-Reproducible workflow with clear code structure
+Notebook + modular Python scripts

+Simple, readable, and reproducible

 📁 Project Structure
 Code